Welcome to Priory Avenue Surgery

 Summary Care Records

 Summary care records have been uploaded onto the central NHS database since February 2011.
-If you do not wish for your record to be uploaded you can download the opt out form from the Summary Care Record page.
-See further information to the right of the screen.
+If you do not wish for your record to be uploaded you can download the opt out form.